ginzburg-dev/ginzburg-dev/README.md

 **Riki Group**
 *Lighting Technical Director*
 2016 - Present
-Led the look development and lighting for over 250 episodes across more than 8 projects, including notable series such as "Fixies".
-Mentored a team of lighting artists, significantly enhancing production quality and efficiency.
-Implemented my proprietary "Ginzburg Denoiser" software, reducing rendering costs by 30%.
+Led the look development and lighting for over 250 episodes across more than 8 projects, including the notable animated project "The Fixies".
+Mentored a team of lighting artists, significantly enhancing production efficiency.
+Implemented "Ginzburg Denoiser software" in rendering pipeline, reducing rendering costs by 30%.

 **Ginzburg Denoiser Software**
 *Product Owner*
 Apr 2017 - Present
-Developed a proprietary algorithm for noise reduction in rendering, improving image processing for IoT devices and animation, notably integrated into the "Fixies" series production.
+Developed a proprietary algorithm for noise reduction in rendering, improving image processing for animation, notably integrated into the "Fixies" series production.

 ### 🏆 Notable Projects
 - **The Fixies** animated series: Contributed to lighting and technical quality, ensuring the series' visual excellence.